Co-op food buying … and here’s how they do it in California, as reported by the Berkeley People’s Office. See, there’s nothing to it!

 • Paper bags and boxes so people can carry their stuff home

 • One person to dispose of left-overs (see dry goods below)

 Domestic and imported cheese at a 20% discount (on 20 pounds or more) is available from the Cheese Board on Vine near Walnut in Berkeley.

 The order, composed of each group’s orders combined is phoned in on Tuesday morning (make sure and tell them you’re a new group), and picked up at 8:00 p.m.
 Friday night.
 It is paid for then.

 The cheese is cut up and weighed on Friday night, and put into packages for each group.
 It is distributed to group representatives on Saturday morning with produce or dry goods (see below).
 Group reps pay the cashier for their group’s order.

 You’ll need two to three people to handle cheese.

 Buying Dry Goods for the Co-op

 Once a month or so you may want to buy good, organic dry goods.
 The prices are well below even non-organically grown things bought in the supermarket.
-You may want to contact Bill O'Connell or Marcia Binder at For the Love of People on Telegraph in Oakland just this side of the new freeway overpass on the right as you head south.
-They are a health food co-op and they get good things at low prices if you buy in large quantities (like 100 lbs. of flour, 30 lbs. of raisins, etc.)
+You may want to contact Bill O’Connell or Marcia Binder at For the Love of People on Telegraph in Oakland just this side of the new freeway overpass on the right as you head south.
+They are a health food co-op and they get good things at low prices if you buy in large quantities (like 100 pounds of flour, 30 pounds of raisins, etc.)

 For the Love of People needs our help in going and getting the stuff, as their truck can’t hold too much.
 Contact other co-ops to find out when everybody’s going, and a caravan of People’s co-ops can go together to the wholesalers.